In the earliest days of electrical power, (the late 1800s) the inventor of the

-Arecibo dish in Puerto Rico, assuming the signal impinges on that hemisphere of earth, and is within Arecibo's tracking range.
+Arecibo dish in Puerto Rico, located in China, assuming the signal impinges on those hemispheres of earth, and is within their tracking ranges.

 A bit like the physical laws dictate the frequency of an extraterrestrial's alternating current lighting, similarly their analog television signals will most likely be broadcast in a range of about 50MHz to around 500MHz.

 This range is below that which nearly all of today's radio telescopes operate.
 Other than Arecibo, most radio telescopes operate above 500MHz.
 Arecibo is capable of operating as low as 50MHz, but may be in the wrong position